adarshgautam777/Code_Clause-Internship/README.md

 In url shortener i have installed the module pyshorteners and pasted link in the console and it shortens the url.

-In the music player project, i have downloaded the songs in my local directory and pasted the path in the code and saved the file with .mp3
+In the music player project, i have downloaded the module playsound and also downloaded some songs in my local directory and pasted the path in the code and saved the file with .mp3